-\end{enumerate} There is a key difference, however, to the analogous result in Section~\ref{sec:kw:duality:ising:model:1}.
-Namely, in Section~\ref{sec:kw:duality:ising:model:1} the connectivity pattern of the NFG in Item 2 was, because of the self-duality of the toroidal lattice, the same as the connectivity pattern of the NFG in Item 1.
-This is not the case here anymore, i.e., the connectivity pattern of the NFG in Item 2 is different from the connectivity pattern of the NFG in Item 1.
-In particular, whereas for the statistical model in Item 1 a spin away from the borders of the lattice interacts with $6$ other spins, for the statistical model in Item 2 a spin away from the borders of the lattice interacts with $12$ other spins. \item In Section~\ref{sec:kw:duality:ising:model:1} the NFG corresponding to Item~2, since the lattice is two-dimensional, is a pairwise interaction NFG.
+There are two key differences, however, to the analogous result in Section~\ref{sec:kw:duality:ising:model:1}. \begin{itemize} \item In Section~\ref{sec:kw:duality:ising:model:1} the connectivity pattern of the NFG corresponding to Item~2 was, due to the self-duality of the $2$-torus lattice, the same as the connectivity pattern of the NFG corresponding to Item~1.
+This is not the case here anymore, i.e., the connectivity pattern of the NFG corresponding to Item~2 is different from the connectivity pattern of the NFG corresponding to Item~1.
+In particular, in this section, whereas for the statistical model in Item~1 a spin (away from the borders of the lattice) interacts with $6$ other spins, for the statistical model in Item~2 a spin (away from the borders of the lattice) interacts with $12$ other spins. \item In Section~\ref{sec:kw:duality:ising:model:1} the NFG corresponding to Item~2, since the lattice is two-dimensional, is a pairwise interaction NFG.
 (Like the NFG corresponding to Item~1.)
 This is not the case here anymore, i.e., the NFG corresponding to Item~2 is not a pairwise interaction NFG.
 (Unlike the corresponding NFG in Item~1) In particular, in this section, whereas for the statistical model in Item~1 an interaction function (away from the borders of the lattice) is connected to a parity indicator function that involves two spins, for the statistical model in Item~2, an interaction function is connected to a parity indicator function that involves four spins.